top of page

 “What type of emotional problems could impair the consent?”

-Personality disorders are a category of mental health issues that don’t display the dramatic symptoms seen in severe conditions like psychosis or intense anxiety disorders.
+Personality disorders are a category of mental health issues that don’t display the dramatic symptoms seen in severe conditions like psychosis or intense anxiety disorders, but the damage they inflict cannot be underestimated.
 For instance, people with psychosis might have hallucinations or delusions, and those with severe anxiety might have panic attacks.
-Instead, personality disorders involve ongoing, harmful ways of thinking and behaving that start early in life, often becoming noticeable during the teenage years.
+Instead, personality disorders involve ongoing, harmful ways of thinking and behaving that start early in life, often becoming noticeable during the teenage years; hence, divorcing a narcissist is so difficult.
 These behaviors are deeply rooted and consistent, such as difficulty in managing emotions, forming stable relationships, or behaving appropriately in social situations.
 These patterns are not just occasional but are consistent traits that negatively impact a person’s life and those around them.

 “The facts garnered from a personal history may reveal that an individual carried a tremendous resentment which sabotaged the marital relationship by constant and uncontrolled temper outbursts, by demanding and depreciating attacks on the spouse and children, and even by physical abuse. “